wpexpertsio/password-protected/readme.txt

 == Frequently Asked Questions ==

-= How can I change the Wordpress logo to a different image? = Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith or the [Uber Login Logo](http://wordpress.org/plugins/uber-login-logo/) plugin.
+= How can I change the WordPress logo to a different image? = Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith or the [Uber Login Logo](http://wordpress.org/plugins/uber-login-logo/) plugin.
 This will change the logo on your password entry page AND also your admin login page.

 = How can I enable feeds while the site is password protected? =